syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Google-App-Engine.md

 Step 6: A default action method named Index will be present in HomeController.cs.
 Right click on Index method and select **Go To View** where you will be directed to its associated view page **Index.cshtml**.

-Step 7: Add a new button in the Index.cshtml as shown below.
+Step 7: Add a new button in the Index.cshtml as shown in the following.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}